silas/rock/README.md

 Rock Platform tool.

-This is a command line tool that simplifies building, testing, and running applications on the Rock Platform.
+This is a command line tool that simplifies creating, building, testing, and running applications on the Rock Platform.

 ## License